 What is the difference between a filet mignon and a ribeye?

-To help you make better choices for the grill, we’ve compiled a group of articles to explain the differences and the similarities between some of the many cuts of beef you’ll come across.
+To help you make better choices for the grill, we’ve compiled a group of articles to explain the differences and the similarities between many of the cuts of beef you’ll come across.

 In this edition, we’re looking at ribeye vs filet, two glorious cuts, but with very different attributes.